 He died in 1986 and was buried only a few hundred yards from his home at St Thomas’s Church in Perry Green.

-The Henry Moore exhibit is open until 8 August 2010.
-Have you already been to see it?
+Have you seen any Henry Moore sculptures?
 Why not leave us a comment to tell us what you think!